davidfstr/Crystal-Web-Archiver/README.md

       to the page rewriting algorithm (perhaps to avoid relying on BeautifulSoup) should fix this, even for existing projects.

-* Links within CSS stylesheets are not detected.

 * Memory usage when downloading large groups (>2000 members) is very high.
     * There may be wxPython objects that aren't getting deallocated properly.
       In particular I suspect that the "tree refresh" behavior that occurs